 Cannabis stores should never “Sell” they should always “Help”.

-The goal isn’t that your customer spends more money on their visit, the goal is that your costumer always comes back to your store for their cannabis.
+The goal isn’t that your customers spends more money on their visit, the goal is that your customers always comes back to your store for their cannabis.

 Service means, they feel welcomed and comfortable at your store, they have confidence in your staff’s recommendations and your product as a solution.

 Service means issues are immediately rectified, emails and phone calls are answered fast.

 Service means when a customer walks into your store everyone’s first reaction should be to welcome them.